 2.5.
 Cross-Domain Tracking

-This fascinating term in Google Analytics is a process of keeping track of Google Analytics customers of a website and activities related to cross domains or multiple domains used by them.
-This process functions effectively only when the same Google Analytics property tracks both the destination domains/websites and outbound activities.
+This fascinating term in Google Analytics is a process of keeping track of Google Analytics customers of a website and activities related to cross domains or multiple domains they use.

 2.5.1.
 Setting Up Cross-domain Tracking

-- Open Google Analytics, and go to the property of the website.
+- Open Google Analytics and go to the property of the website.

 - Choose the Admin option.

-- Choose tracking Info
+- Choose tracking Info.

-- Referral Execution
+- Referral Execution.

 - Add the domain of the outbound website.